-The Debtor, in conjunction with RGH, is in the process of reviewing the validity and amounts of the PBGC's claims in respect of the RGH Pension Plan and the RIC Retirement Plan and expects that either RFSC or RGH will dispute both the amount and alleged priority of these claims.
+The Debtor, in conjunction with RGH, the Creditors' Committee, and the Bank Committee, reviewed the validity and amounts of the PBGC's claims in respect of the RGH Pension Plan and the RIC Retirement Plan.
+See "Settlement with the Pension Benefit Guaranty Corporation."